noshiobec/REF-Analysis/README.md

 ## [View Report](https://app.powerbi.com/view?r=eyJrIjoiNGEyY2ZjYTAtNmI0My00MjMwLThlMDAtOTIyNjBhZjAwYTVjIiwidCI6Ijg2ZDhlM2ViLTQ4YzYtNDdlZC05Nzk0LTdiZmZmNWE2ZTUyNCJ9)

-## Executive Summary:
+## Introduction:

 <p style="text-align:justify;">The Research Excellence Framework (REF) serves as a critical evaluation system for assessing research quality across higher education institutions in the UK.
 This report presents an analysis conducted using a subset of the REF dataset in Power BI.
 Key findings and insights derived from the analysis provide a foundation for strategic decision-making in higher education institutions.
 The interactive nature of the analysis ensures accessibility on both desktop and mobile devices, facilitating deeper exploration for stakeholders.</p>

-## Introduction:

-<p style="text-align:justify;">The Research Excellence Framework (REF) is a pivotal mechanism guiding funding allocation, collaboration, and research enhancement across higher education institutions in the UK.
-This report presents an analysis conducted using a subset of the REF dataset in Power BI, focusing on key metrics related to research quality, income sources, and doctorates awarded.</p>

 ## Data Collection and Preparation: